ramdany7/RightClickFolderIconTools/README.md

 # Configurations
 ###      Template Configuration
 Some templates include configuration settings that can be customized according to your preferences.
 To modify the configuration, open the 'template file.bat' using a text editor and adjust the values.
-The 'template file.bat' can be found at `RCFI Tools\template\`.
+The 'template file.bat' can be found at `RCFI Tools\templates\`.

-Here are the available settings:
+Here are some available settings:
 |Configuration|Options|Description|
 |   :---   |   :---   |   :---   |
 |set "display-movieinfo= "                    |`yes` `no`            | Search for a '***.nfo**' file located within the same directory as the selected image to get movie information.|